-A new theory is proposed that integrates sub-quantum mechanics - a development of relativistic quantum mechanics and electromagnetism - in a way that allows new insights into the modeling of electrons in atomic and molecular orbitals.
-Central to this approach is the mathematical treatment of each aspect of a system's energy flow in its appropriate space-time components, as well as the fact that the internal wave nature of energy and matter results in quantum systems with a coherent, resonant, harmonic nature.
+A new theory is proposed - a development of relativistic quantum mechanics and electromagnetism - that allows for new insights into the modeling of electrons in atomic and molecular orbitals.
+Central to this approach is the mathematical treatment of each aspect of a system's root-energy flow in its appropriate space-time components, as well as the fact that the internal wave nature of energy and matter results in quantum systems with a coherent, resonant, harmonic nature.
 It is this wave nature that lies at the root of quantisation itself.
-This paper presents an approach to the modeling of a quantum system in a more complete way.
+This paper introduces an approach that is designed to enable the modeling of a quantum system in a more detailed and complete way.
 It is proposed that derivatives in space-time lead to four 3-dimensional 'dynamical spaces.'
 This proves significant because these derivative spaces describe physical observables such as spin, electric field, and magnetic field.
-These have different properties, and this approach allows each to be considered either separately or together.
+These have different properties, and this approach allows each to be considered, either separately or together, and in a fully relativistic fashion.
 The four 3-component derivative spaces are: energy (or frequency) space, electric field space, magnetic field space, and spin (or angular momentum) space.
 At the root of each of these are the properties of the one underlying 4-dimensional space-time.
 In particular, emerging from this new theory is a new way to model quantum spin and its contributions to energy, harmonic stability, and quantisation.
-This approach allows a clearer insight into the nature of electron pairing, as well as the reason that electrons can pair up at all, in spite of their charge repulsion.
+This approach allows a clearer insight into the nature of both electron exclusion and electron pairing.